 - Nursing Practice, DNP (Post-Master’s Program)

-- Nursing Practice – Anesthesia, DNP-A (requires one year of on-campus coursework)
+- Doctor of Nurse Anesthesia Practice, DNAP (requires one year of on-campus coursework)

 TCU offers the following distance learning post-graduate certificates:

 - Advanced Pain Management Fellowship

 - Clinical Nurse Specialist (CNS) Adult-Gerontology

 TCU also offered a limited number of undergraduate courses online in the summer as part of the Summer Undergraduate Online Pilot Program.
 These courses are only available to current TCU students.
 This two-year pilot program will conclude at the end of the 2019 summer term.
 The Koehler Center and other stakeholders will use the 2019-2020 academic year to review the results of this program and seek input on whether the university would like to further invest in this program.

 Please consult with the TCU Office of Financial Aid to determine if changing your state location impacts your eligibility for federal student aid.

 Please inform the director of your online program or prospective online program about any moves or planned moves.
 If a student moves to a state in which a given online program is not authorized or has not secured approval for experiential learning placements, this may result in a delay in meeting necessary program requirements or state licensure/credential requirements or a failure to meet them altogether.